Anthony-0801/SIA-api-development/QualityAssurance.md

 ##Problem 6
 Student Id Accepts characters.
 There's no validation method.
 It should accept Integers only.

+##Problem 7
+The Dropdown for officers incharge does not reflect the positions in the student list.

 ##SUGGESTIONS

 1. Convert the input fields for semester, year level, section, and selection status into dropdowns instead of text boxes.
 (Fixed by Andrei)